mharen/mharen.github.io/blog/2010/2010-10-infinite-scroll-is-best-thing-since.md

 Pretty handy, eh?
 Now that I’ve grown accustomed to this, I’m completely unsatisfied by the old style of paging.
 This approach is intuitive, extremely effective, and fast.
 Old-school paging disrupts my train of thought and is usually painfully slow.

-By the way, I tried to build a quick and dirty animation to show this off a little better but couldn’t compress it down to a reasonable level so you’ll have to settle <a href="http://www.youtube.com/watch?v=oHg5SJYRHA0">for this</a> instead (but <a href="http://www.youtube.com/watch?v=wDs5nAccjeY#t=3m45s">seriously, folks</a>).
+By the way, I tried to build a quick and dirty animation to show this off a little better but couldn’t compress it down to a reasonable level so you’ll have to settle [for this](http://www.youtube.com/watch?v=oHg5SJYRHA0) instead (but [seriously, folks](http://www.youtube.com/watch?v=wDs5nAccjeY#t=3m45s)).